OCT-FPGA/OCT-Tutorials/README.md

 The Open Cloud Testbed (OCT) workflow consists of two parts.

 **1. Development:**
-OCT development tools are hosted on a virtual machine (VM) in New England Research Cloud (NERC).
-Users can remotely log into this VM and build FPGA bitstreams/host executables using the tools installed on the VM.
-Alternatively, users may use their own build machine if they prefer to do so.
-In this case, they will have to install Xilinx Vitis and runtime tools on their machine.

-If you’d like to use the build machines we provide, please follow [these instructions](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/nercsetup/nerc-vm-guide.md#nerc-vm-user-guide).
+OCT development tools are available on build machines that can be allocated as virtual machines (VMs) within a CloudLab experiment.
+Users can remotely log in to these VMs to build FPGA bitstreams and host executables.

 **2. Deployment:**
 After creating the bitstreams/host executables, users will use CloudLab for targeting.
 OCT currently consists of 24 AMD Alveo U280s, 4 AMD VCK5000s, 4 AMD V70s, and 2 NVIDIA V100 GPUs.
 The U280s and VCK5000s are connected to 100 GbE data center switches using QSFP28 passive DAC cables.